Skip to main content

 1.1 Resale Rights are a category of Services provided by etrainu.

-1.2 This Schedule will only apply if identified in a Statement of Work.
+1.2 This Schedule will only apply if identified in the Statement of Work.
 However, this Schedule only applies to the Resale Rights identified in the Statement of Work.

 1.3 Resale Rights entitle the Customer to resell access to certain etrainu products and services that are identified as Resold Products in the Statement of Work to the customers of the Customer (Resold Customers).